HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/installation/index.md

 After HCL End-user Search using OpenSearch is disabled by running the **disable-search-v2** config task, the HCL End-user Search using OpenSearch page is removed.
 To enable HCL End-user Search using OpenSearch again, the **enable-search-v2** config task must be executed manually.

-### Disabling HCL End-user Search using OpenSearch via Helm deployment
+### Disabling HCL End-user Search using OpenSearch through Helm deployment

 For information on how to do container-based Helm deployments, see [Deploying using Helm](../../../deployment/install/container/helm_deployment/overview.md).